HedgeMage/Flat-Stanley-Tracker/README.markdown

 ## Why?

 When my son read [Flat Stanley](http://www.flatstanley.com) for the first time, he wanted to send his own Flat Stanley around the world.
-We talked about different ways to make a journal, and he say "Wait, we can make it with [Drupal](http://drupal.org)!"
+We talked about different ways to make a journal, and he said "Wait, we can make it with [Drupal](http://drupal.org)!"

 I didn't have the heart to tell him that the publisher's web site already had an online Stanley gallery.
 Plus, it's a great learning project!
 So here we go...